 From JDSupra, Zachary Kimmel discusses a recent case in which the New Jersey’s Appellate Court said that New Jersey’s ABC test for deciding workers’ employment status applies to classification disputes under New Jersey’s Wage Payment Law including disputes about real estate agents and brokers.
 Zachary writes:

 On July 2, 2021, New Jersey’s Appellate Court upheld a ruling in Kennedy v.
 Weichert finding that the State’s ABC Test for deciding workers’ employment status applies to classification disputes made under New Jersey’s Wage Payment Law (“WPL”).
-The Court’s ruling comes just days before a flurry of recently enacted laws targeting misclassification and further represents a visible shift in New Jersey’s classification landscape.
+The Court’s ruling comes just days before a flurry of and further represents a visible shift in New Jersey’s classification landscape.
 The Court’s decision in Kennedy could impact real estate salespeople currently classified as independent contractors who work under similar conditions and whose states utilize the ABC Test approach to classification.
 Notably, the Appellate Division declined to render a decision at this point in the litigation regarding application of the ABC test after August 10, 2018, when certain amendments to the Brokers Act became effective, finding that a full factual record was required before it could opine on this issue.

 The case arose between James Kennedy, a fully commissioned real estate salesperson, and his broker, Weichert Realtors.
 Upon contracting to be a real estate salesperson in August 2012, Weichert classified Kennedy as an independent contractor.
 Like all other fully commissioned salespeople working under the Weichert name, Weichert made deductions from commissions and/or required that Kennedy pay for certain expenses including, but not limited to, marketing fees, MLS fees, trade association dues, mail and travel cost, and health and errors and omission insurance.
 Kennedy filed a claim six years later claiming that the expenses deducted his from commission violated the WPL.